melxincognito/hr-pto/README.md

 ## Onboarding Process

-New employees receive secure login credentials as part of their onboarding package, similar to other company account information.
+New employees receive login credentials as part of their onboarding package, similar to other company account information.
+Employees will be directed to update their password upon logging in so it's more secure and easy for them to remember.

 ## PTO Calculation